-6.3.2 Bidding, fuel procurement and reference updates in the presence of gas balancing costs or Operational Flow
+6.3.2 Bidding, fuel procurement and reference updates in the presence of gas balancing costs or Operational Flow Orders

-Orders Propose Deletion of 6.3.2.1 as addressing gas balancing cost issue
+Considerations affecting NYISO's evaluation of requests to 6.3.2.1 include gas balancing costs in reference levels2

-- 6.3.2.1 Considerations affecting NYISO's evaluation of requests to include gas balancing costs in reference levels2 - a.
+- a.
 The NYISO expects that suppliers will normally procure fuel Day-Ahead to meet their generators' DAM commitments. - b.
-The NYISO expects that suppliers will normally timely procure sufficient gas to meet their generators' reliability commitments. - e.
+The NYISO expects that suppliers will normally timely procure sufficient gas to meet their generators' reliability commitments. - c.
 In order to protect gas system reliability, suppliers should procure gas to operate their generators in Real-Time, rather than relying on imbalance service, when it is possible to do so. - d.
-Absent e-mail notification to MMA by the Market Party submitting a Fuel Cost Adjustment or an Emergency Reference Level Submittal, the NYISO will ordinarily assume that when a Supplier proposes the inclusion of gas balancing costs in its Generator's reference levels, the costs do not include the use of unauthorized or penalty gas.3
+Absent e-mail notification to MMA by the Market Party submitting a Fuel Cost Adjustment or an Emergency Reference Level Submittal, the NYISO will ordinarily assume that when a Supplier proposes the inclusion of gas balancing costs in its Generator's reference levels, the costs do not include the use of unauthorized or penalty gas.3 a.
+Suppliers may request that incremental costs they incur to comply with federal and state laws, rules, regulations and orders, or to comply with valid rules and